IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/avatar.md

 <IgbAvatar />
 ```

-The avatar has several attributes that allow rendering different content based on the context; The most basic way to display content in the boundaries of the avatar is to provide content between the opening and closing tags.
+The avatar has several attributes that allow rendering different content based on the context.
+The most basic way to display content in the boundaries of the avatar is to provide content between the opening and closing tags.

 ```html
 <igc-avatar>